What is a BIA anyway?

 for a vibrant and economically strong district

 Do you want to know what is going on in Orléans, and learn more about the people behind the businesses?
-Please subscribe to The Beat, our bilingual e-magazine that highlights the gems of St-Joseph Boulevard.
+Please subscribe to The Beat, our bilingual magazine that highlights the gems of the Heart of Orléans.
 Please take advantage of our competitive advertising opportunities that reach our 10,000+ local readers as well.

 Tap into our strong social media presence.
 We currently have a following of over 3,000 followers across our social media channels and that continues to grow.
 If you have an event or initiative that is relevant to the district that you would like us to share, please let us know!